leografx/resume/README.md

 My current duties consist of designing, preflighting, imposing pdf files to then plot direct to plate for 9 different presses ranging from 12x18 to 23x29

+## Prepress Tech

+2010 to 2011

+Prepress Tech, Prinergy workflow  imposition in preps direct to plate for news paper and magazines for Web Presses.